kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/3-azure-architecture.md

 You can add ore remove resources to any resource group at any time.

 ### Move resource:
-You can move a resooureve from one resource group to another.
+You can move a resourece from one resource group to another.

 ### Multiple Regions
 Resources from multiple regions can be in one resource group.
-You could have a central database server in East US and your web application could be hosted in Eaast US2, but they are in the same resource group, as they are related.
+You could have a central database server in East US and your web application could be hosted in East US2, but they are in the same resource group, as they are related.

 ### Access Control
 You can give users access to resource group and everything in it.